Updated on July 26, 2023

 • Child’s tolerance to procedures and medications

-The first goal of treating secondary glaucoma first focuses on reducing eye pressure and treating the underlying medical condition.
+The goal of treating secondary glaucoma first focuses on reducing eye pressure and treating the underlying medical condition.

 Can Childhood Glaucoma Be Prevented?